 You can try some basic solutions at first like compacting the OST file size to compress the file removing the extra space by visiting the OST file location through Account Settings and then from the Advanced Settings, using the Compact Now option to compress the file size and second one, using the Mailbox Cleanup tool to empty the deleted items permanently and making some space.
 One more way to reduce the OST file size is using the Archive feature by visiting File>Info>Clean up old items in Outlook to archive OST file emails to the PST file.

 But that is not enough, you are required to limit the file size yourself.
-There are two Windows Registry settings that limit the OST file size without affecting the file content.
+There are two Windows Registry settings that configure OST file size limit without affecting the file content.
 First learn about two crucial Windows Registry settings for file size.

 - WarnFileSize Registry Entry: The registry determines the allowed file size which can be saved to some extent.
 Once the saving saturation capacity is reached, no more files could be saved either from OST or PST.
 However, user can increase the physical file size as it is a completely independent domain.
 The default value for WarnFileSize Registry Entry is 1.816 GB.

-- MaxFileSize Registry Entry: This registry limits the maximum file size of OST files to be saved.
+- MaxFileSize Registry Entry: This registry limits the maximum file size of OST file to be saved.
 When the maximum the saving limit is reached, Outlook stops saving the OST files further.

 In some cases it is observed that registry values do not exist and it is user’s responsibility to create it according to the Outlook version.
 The default value for MaxFileSize Registry Entry is 1.933 GB.